 Note on Monitoring Program¶

 - Starting in S18B, Subaru Telescope offers HSC queue-mode observations of monitoring programs (shared-risk mode).
-A monitoring proposal is defined as a proposal whose scientific goal requires more than one exposure sequence in the time domain.
+A monitoring proposal is defined as a proposal whose scientific goal requires more than one observing blocks in the time domain.
 We only accepts monitoring proposals of which all time windows can be defined at Phase 2.
-Please check the PI document for requirements and remarks regarding this program and contact HSC queue working group whether your program can fit our scheme.
+Please check the PI document for further requirements and restrictions regarding this program and contact HSC queue working group whether your program can fit our scheme.

 Note on Filler Program¶